lucija-blazevski/Two-Step-Task/README.md

 1. **Tutorial**: Participants are familiarized with the task rules.

 2. **Learning Phase**: Main task part where participants make two sequential decisions and learn associations between different spaceships, planets, aliens and rewards.
-They

 3. **Post-Task Testing Phase**: This phase evaluates the participants' understanding and retention of the associations learned in the previous phase.